PalpAid: Multimodal Pneumatic Tactile Sensor for Tissue Palpation: Introduction

 \section{Introduction}

 The sense of touch is fundamental in our ability to perceive and identify objects.
-Clinicians regularly employ palpation as feedback for initial assessment for cancer diagnostics \cite{gorman2021importance,shetty2015accuracy} based on the contour, composition, and stiffness of the tissues.
-For open oncological surgeries (such as sarcoma in connective tissue and meningioma in the brain) that require clear pathological boundary delineation, clinicians use multimodal information, including vision and touch, to make real-time assessments of the boundary.
+Clinicians regularly employ palpation as feedback for initial assessment for cancer diagnostics \cite{gorman2021importance,shetty2015accuracy} based on the contour, composition, and stiffness of tissues.
+The advent of robot-assisted minimally invasive surgery (RAMIS) has been transformative for improvements in postoperative patient care.
+It offers dexterous and precise operation through minimal incision, leading to reduced complication rates and enhanced patient outcomes.
+However, the minimally invasive nature prevents surgeons from directly palpating tissues and limits the surgeon's access to crucial sensory feedback.
+While popular platforms like da Vinci 5 \cite{moschovas2024first} have recently integrated force feedback, it is limited to a coarse resolution that could be insufficient for subtle changes in tissue composition.

-The advent of robot-assisted minimally invasive surgery (RAMIS) has been transformative for improvements in postoperative patient care, as it offers dexterous and precise operation through minimal incision, leading to reduced complication rates and enhanced patient outcomes.
-However, the minimally invasive nature of such procedures prevents surgeons from directly palpating tissues and limits the surgeon's access to crucial sensory feedback.
-This forces them to solely rely on vision.
-Recently, popular platforms like da Vinci 5 \cite{moschovas2024first} have integrated force feedback, but are limited to coarse resolution and could be insufficient for subtle changes in tissue composition.
-Though works using vision-based force estimation exist, where a mapping between 3D tissue deformation and applied force is learned \cite{su2019multicamera}, prior knowledge of tissue parameters is needed, which is often unavailable.
-Developments in vision-based tactile sensors (VBTS) have enabled sub-milimeter spatial resolution and have combined multimodal modalities such as force, texture, and temperature for providing rich contact information \cite{yuan2017gelsight, zhang2025utact,tiong2025omnisense,prince2025tacscope}.
-Though helpful, the dependence on vision and the general need for illumination render the sensor assembly complex and bulky.
-Works such as \cite{prince2025tacscope, di2024using,kapuria2024robot} have proposed VBTS with potential for RAMIS applications, leveraging optically compatible design with computer vision algorithms to achieve tumor classification and shape estimation while keeping the form factor small.
+Works using vision-based force estimation exist, where a mapping from 3D tissue deformation to applied force is learned \cite{su2019multicamera}.
+However, prior knowledge of tissue parameters is typically needed, which is often unavailable.
+Developments in vision-based tactile sensors (VBTS) have enabled sub-millimeter spatial resolution and have combined modalities such as force, texture, and temperature for providing rich contact information \cite{yuan2017gelsight, zhang2025utact,tiong2025omnisense,prince2025tacscope}.
+While helpful, the dependence on vision and the general need for illumination render the sensor complex and bulky.
+Works \cite{prince2025tacscope, di2024using,kapuria2024robot} have proposed VBTS with potential for RAMIS applications, leveraging optically compatible design with computer vision algorithms to achieve tumor classification and shape estimation while keeping the form factor small.
 Yet, the presence of electronic components and multilayer design limits clinical adoption due to large form factor, high cost, and incompatibility with sterilization.